signal18/replication-manager/README.md

 graphite-metrics = true
 graphite-embedded = true
 ```

 Customize /usr/share/replication-manager/dashboard/static/graph.js
-Set the host address of the replication-manager.
-And play to make your own graph
+Set the host address of the replication-manager address and to make your own graph

 Statd and Collectd can be install install on each database node to add system metrics

 ## Non-regression tests